szaimen/Nextcloud-NAS-Guide/docs/pivpn.md

 1. Port-forward port 51820 UDP to your server ([instructions](./port-forwarding))
 1. Create a Backup ([instructions](./manual-backup))
 (better to be prepared, since we use the scripts provided by the PiVPN project and something could go wrong.
 You never now!)
+1. Be at the place were your server is located and connect a display and keyboard because you may need to enroll a so called `MOK` the next time your server starts so automatic startup will not be possible

 ### Installation
 1. Run over CLI: